 If your COMT is too slow, your stress neurotransmitters stay in your body longer, causing you to feel wired and anxious.
 On the flip side, if your COMT gene is too fast, you may find it difficult to build up enough “stress” to motivate you to get a job done or stay focused.

-How to support a slow COMT
+Foods to avoid with slow COMT genes and how to support a slow COMT

 How to support a fast COMT

 Get lots of hugs!
 Don’t we all need more hugs?!
 Hugs raise dopamine levels.
-Someone with a fast COMT gene metabolizes dopamine faster thus hugs are extra beneficial.
+Someone with a fast COMT gene metabolizes dopamine faster.
+Thus, hugs are extra beneficial.

 To learn more about the COMT gene with in-depth health questionnaires, I highly recommend reading Dirty Genes by Dr. Ben Lynch.